Dawson-Delap/quest-reminders/Project_Proposal.md

 ## Date: 12/14/24

 1. App idea
     - A reminder app that gives rewards with to encourage people to get things done.
+In the format of Video Game Quests

 2. Target Audience
-    - people that use iphones
+    - People that use iphones
-    - video game players
+    - Video game players
+    - People unsatified with the default reminder app

 3. Goals and Vision
     - I want an app that rivals the default reminders app.
+    - It also is nice to use
+    - I will use it in my everyday life

 4. Main Features
     - Reward system for claiming quests
     - Daily and Weekly quests
-    - widget
+    - Widgets of varying sizes displaying the different quests

 5. Completion Requirements
-    - its done
+    - it is a pleasent experence to use the app

 6. Technical Requirements
-    - works on most iphones
+    - Works on iphones with up to date IOS
-    - quick load times
+    - Quick load times
-    - functions in the background when needed
+    - Functions in the background when needed